-- A. A Development Review Manual shall been adopted by the Village Council.
+A. A Development Review Manual has been adopted by the Village Council.
 All applicable information in this manual complies with Florida Statutes.
 The manual is available on-line and a hard copy is located with the Planning and Zoning Division.
-This manual provides the types of applications, the required documents to supplement the applications, the specific criteria that shall justify application consideration, and other helpful references such as the fee schedule, process flowcharts, etc. - B. All development applications submitted by a property owner, interested party or agent shall be submitted on a form provided by the Planning and Zoning Division.
-Staff shall be required to complete the application and provide all necessary documentation required for consideration for all applications initiated by staff. - C. All applications that require public meeting/hearings and all Site Plans/Amendments shall be required to schedule a pre-application meeting with the DM prior to the in-take meeting.
-The DM will determine if other department representatives should be in attendance in the pre-application meeting based on the type of application. - 1.
-A pre-application summary shall be prepared by the DM and be provided to the applicant within five (5) business days setting forth the results, concerns, and general process required. - 2.
+This manual provides the types of applications, the required documents to supplement the applications, the specific criteria that shall justify application consideration, and other helpful references such as the fee schedule, process flowcharts, graphics, and resources.

+- B. All development applications submitted by a property owner, interested party or agent shall be submitted on a form provided by the Planning and Zoning Division.
+If the application is completed for a corporation, provided documentation indicating who is authorized to sign and the individual shall sign on behalf of the of corporation, including their title.
+Staff shall be required to complete the application and provide all necessary documentation required for consideration for all applications initiated by staff. - C. All applications that require public meetings/hearings and all Site Plans/Amendments shall be required to schedule a pre-application meeting with the DM prior to the in-take meeting.
+The DM will determine if other department representatives should be in attendance for the pre-application meeting based on the type of application. - A pre-application summary shall be prepared by the DM and be provided to the applicant within five (5) business days setting forth the results, concerns, and general process required. - 2.
 The pre-application summary is valid for six (6) months.
-If the applicant does not submit the applications, at an in-take meeting, related to the pre-application summary within the validation period, a new pre-application meeting is required. - D. All applications that require public meeting/hearings and all Site Plans/Amendments shall be required to schedule an In-take meeting in order to submit the applications.
-Multiple applications may be submitted at the same meeting.
-An application shall be deemed sufficient or insufficient by the DM at the in-take meeting.
-If the application is not sufficient for submittal, it will be returned to the applicant, in its entirely, for corrections and a new in-take meeting will be required.
-Sufficiency shall include, but is not limited to, the following:

-- 1. Properly executed applications. - 2.
-Application and escrow fees (changes to the plans or application exceeding 25% of the initial submittal, resubmittals, and/or postponements may require additional fees) - 3.
-All applicable items on the check list provided with each application. - 4.
+If the applicant does not submit the application(s) within the six (6) month validation period, a new pre-application meeting is required. - D. All applications that require public meetings/hearings and all Site Plans/Amendments shall be required to schedule an In-take meeting to submit the applications.
+For all applications that are required to use Wellington's online application submittal system, the agent shall review one (1) full set of documents with the DM prior to the electronic submittal.
+That review, along with confirmation of the electronic submittal, shall satisfy the requirement for an in-take meeting.
+Multiple applications may be submitted at the same meeting as determined by the DM.
+An application shall be deemed sufficient or insufficient, by the DM, at the in-take meeting.
+If an application is not sufficient for submittal, it will be returned to the applicant, in its entirety, for corrections and a new in-take meeting will be required.
+Sufficiency shall include, but is not limited to, the following: - 1.
+Properly executed applications. - 2.
+Application fee and escrow fee (changes to the plans or application exceeding 25% of the initial submittal, resubmittals, and/or postponements may require additional fees). - 3.
+All applicable items on the checklist provided with each application. - 4.
 The supplemental documents requested on the checklist must be specific to the project and must meet the criteria as provided in the Development Review Manual. - 5.
-Certified or stamped mailings (if required). - E. Notice of all development applications shall be posted on Wellington's website within five (5) working days of the In-take meeting where the application was deemed sufficient for review.
+Certified or stamped mailings (if required). - E. Notice of all development applications shall be posted on Wellington's website within five (5) business days of the In-take meeting or required electronic online submittal where the application was deemed sufficient for review.